 These iBuyers are aggressively buying up market share in Arizona, in order to capitalize on this mover trend.

-iBuyer Market Share in Arizona is increasing
+iBuyer Market Share in Arizona is Increasing

-In March of 2019, data shared that iBuyers have now acquired up to 7% of the real estate market share in Phoenix.
+In March of 2019, data showed that iBuyers have now acquired up to 7% of the real estate market share in Phoenix.
 That is a large percentage of the capital of Arizona’s real estate market, and it’s poised for further growth.